HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 3) Single-quoted attribute value syntax/Single-quoted attribute value syntax

-The property name is followed by zero or more ASCII whitespace characters, followed by a U+003D EQUALS SIGN character (`=`), followed by zero or more ASCII whitespace characters, followed by a single U+0027 APOSTROPHE character (`' `), followed by the attribute value, and the attribute value here, in addition to meeting the attribute value requirements mentioned above, cannot contain any literal U+0027 APOSTROPHE characters (`'`), and finally the second separate End of U+0027 APOSTROPHE character (`'`).
+The attribute name is followed by zero or more ASCII whitespace characters, followed by a U+003D EQUALS SIGN character (`=`), followed by zero or more ASCII whitespace characters, followed by a single U+0027 APOSTROPHE character (`' `), followed by the attribute value, and the attribute value here, in addition to meeting the attribute value requirements mentioned above, cannot contain any literal U+0027 APOSTROPHE characters (`'`), and finally the second separate End of U+0027 APOSTROPHE character (`'`).

 In the following example, attributes are given in the form of single-quoted attribute-value syntax: